ISISComputingGroup/EPICS-csm/documentation/cvtRecord.rst

 values written to XSLO, YSLO, or VOFF will take immediate effect.
-For other conversion types, or if the conversion type itself needs to be changed, new conversion type values should be written to NMET and new conversion specification strings to NSPE.
+For other conversion types, or if the conversion type itself needs to be changed, new conversion type values should be written to NMET and new conversion specification strings to NSPE, new table directory parts to NBDI and NTDI.
 These new values will not take immediate effect.
 Instead, conversion will be re-initialized only after writing a non- zero value to the field INIT or if the value retrieved by the input link INIL is non-zero.

 ===== ========================== ==================== === ======= ====== ====== ================ ===
 Field Summary                    Type                 DCT Initial Access Modify Rec Proc Monitor PP
 ===== ========================== ==================== === ======= ====== ====== ================ ===
-NMET  New Conversion Method      `menuCvtMethod`_     No  LINEAR  Yes      Yes      Yes          No NSPE  New Conversion             STRING[40]           No          Yes      Yes      No           No
+NMET  New Conversion Method      `menuCvtMethod`_     No  LINEAR  Yes      Yes      Yes          No NBDI  New Base Directory         STRING[40]           No          Yes      Yes      No           No NTDI  New Table Directory        STRING[40]           No          Yes      Yes      No           No NSPE  New Conversion             STRING[40]           No          Yes      Yes      No           No
       Specification
 ISTA  Initialization State       `menuCvtInitState`_  No  Done    Yes      No       Yes          No